santiLatina/Redes-de-Area-Extendida-WAN-/README.md

 • MikroTik routers.
 • Linux (ubuntu) so.
+• Windows Server.

 ## Language ✍🏻

-The documents are made in Spanish.
+The documents are written in Spanish.

 ## 📌
 If you have any questions, feel free to ask me about these projects.